GeeksCreed/old.geekscreed.com/src/pages/blog/draft-post-support-on-gatsby-blog/index.md

 First of all, pick your first published post and add `draft: false`.
 This will make gatsby to create the `graphQL` schema for `markdownRemark` with `draft` field in it, which is needed in while querying.

+> **Note:** Gatsby infers the schema during the initial load of the development server.
+Hence you need to restart the gatsby development server in order to add `drafts` property to the gatsby schema.

 Add the following filter in every page where you are querying `allMarkdownRemark`.

 ```diff